 Like this post?
 Help us by sharing it!

-Our very own James Mundy, stalwart of the InsideAsia team for over 11 years, goes in search of peace on Burma’s magnificent Inle Lake.
+Our very own James Mundy, stalwart of the InsideAsia team, goes in search of peace on Myanmar’s magnificent Inle Lake.
 This article first appeared in issue #1 of East, the Inside Asia Tours magazine.
 Click here to download a copy or sign up to receive your FREE paper subscription.

 The outboard motor was on full throttle as we headed towards Inle Lake.
 As the sun gradually sank behind the trees and dusk encroached, our guide swung a lantern over the prow of our boat.
 In an instant our world shrank to a few metres’ radius; its glow did not extend to the riverbanks, which were swallowed up in darkness.
 The channel narrowed, the engines were cut, and all was silent.